 - The program provides you with a weekly benefit designed to partially replace income lost during periods of total disability resulting from a covered non-industrial injury, pregnancy, or illness.

-The University of Arizona offers its benefits-eligible employees a choice of two short-term disability plans: The Hartford and Unum.
+The University of Arizona offers its benefits-eligible employees a choice of two short-term disability plans: MetLife and Unum.